-Bandanora is currently undergoing an upgrade and will welcome the first horses in early 2019.
+Bandanora is currently undergoing an upgrade and will welcome the first horses in late 2019.

 Princes Farm is located on the picturesque Nepean River on the north-western outskirts of Sydney.
 The 137 acre property was designed by legendary horse trainer Bart Cummings and remained in the family up until 2018.
 It’s equipped with stables, round yards, jumps paddocks, wash bays, and a 1000m sand track making it an ideal facility for a variety of training purposes.

-There are three historic residences on the property which will be restored and opened to the public in late 2019.
+There are three historic residences on the property which will be restored and opened to the public in early 2020.
 There are also plans to establish a racing museum on site as well as a home for retired champions of the turf where the public can visit them.

 The Grange is an 80-acre farm at Oxley Island on the Mid North Coast of NSW.
 It’s situated on the banks on the Manning River with the beachside holiday town of Old Bar just up the road.

 The facility was previously used as a thoroughbred stud farm and comes equipped with a large modern barn, stables, round yards, kilometres of fencing, dams, a turf training track and a beautiful original homestead as well as a workers’ cottage.